cjustinas/BSW-Data-Course/chapter2.md

 ---
-title       : Exploring your data description : Before any serious analysis can begin, it is important to understand
+title       : Exploring the data description : Before any serious analysis can begin, it is important to understand
 ---
 ## <<<New Exercise>>>